CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 last irreversible block would be more of "state" feature for browsing (read-only) i.e. whether a given action is irreversible or not

+In EOS you can set the reference block num or block id used for TAPOS (Transaction as Proof-of-Stake) as part of a transaction.